 Callum's debut in single seater racing at 16 was overseen by Dr Helmut Marko at Red Bull.
 He was their first ever driver to be taken straight from karting to F3 in Red Bull livery competing in the FIA F3 European Championship.
 His first season in cars saw him finish 12th overall of a grid of 35 seasoned drivers.
 In only his second season racing cars, Callum finished 6th overall in the 2016 FIA F3 European Championship.
-He was also the highest placed finishing British driver in the FIA F3 World Cup in November, finishing 2nd in the first final and 5th in the main final at the Macau Grand Prix.
-In 2017, Callum took 6 wins, 11 podiums and 10 pole positions in the FIA F3 European Championship, finishing 4th overall.
+He was also the highest placed finishing British driver in the FIA F3 World Cup in November (2nd and 5th).
+In the 2017 FIA F3 European Championship, Callum finished 4th overall with 6 wins and 11 podiums, taking more Pole positions and Fastest Laps than any other driver.
+He wrapped up his 2017 F3 campaign with a win of Saturday's Qualification Race at the Macau GP/FIA F3 World Cup.

 Callum Benjamin Ilott